SlavaZinevichUSC/csci566-assignment2/README.md

 This will create a file named `assignment2.zip`, **please rename it with your usc student id (eg. 4916525888.zip)**, and submit this file through the [Google form](https://docs.google.com/forms/d/e/1FAIpQLSdh6Qtqc81a4fJEuGRbF8o9Gxtr5vr7rbBOyluCgYTAsPdmoQ/viewform?usp=pp_url).
 Do NOT create your own .zip file, you might accidentally include non-necessary materials for grading.

-We will deduct points if you don't follow the above submission guideline.
+**We will deduct points if you don't follow the above submission guidelines.**

 **VERIFY THAT THE `assignment2.zip` CONTAINS THE IPYNB FILES AND THE PDFS**